 In our experience, listening with NC comes reliably close to that 4.5-hour claim.
 Charging is rapid from the case – the ability to get an hour of use from 5 minutes in the case is really handy, though not unusual for other true wireless headphones.

-The charging case is rated to give you 24 hours of total use time, as with regular AirPods.
 It comes with a wired Lightning-to-USB-C cable for charging, as well as wireless support.

 Apple AirPods Pro review: fit, design and features